Partial recovery and weak consistency in the non-uniform hypergraph Stochastic Block Model: Introduction

-Throughout the proofs for Theorems \ref{thm:mainresult_k} and \ref{thm:mainresult_2}, we make only one assumption on the growth or finiteness of $d$ and $\mathrm{SNR}_{\mathcal{M}}$, and that happens in estimating the failure probability in the proof of \Cref{lem:discard_half_blue} as noted in Remark \ref{rem:SNRlogn}.
-As a consequence, we can also give the following corollary, which covers the case when $d$ and $\mathrm{SNR}_{\mathcal{M}}$ grow with $n$.
+Throughout the proofs for \Cref{thm:partial_binary} and \Cref{thm:partial_multiple}, we make only one assumption on the growth or finiteness of $d$ and $\mathrm{SNR}_{\sL}(K)$, and it happens in estimating the failure probability as noted in \Cref{rem:SNRlogn}.
+Consequently, the corollary below follows, which covers the case when $d$ and $\mathrm{SNR}_{\sL}(K)$ grow with $N$.